The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Abstract

 \section{Abstract}

 To wield an object means to hold and move it in a way that exploits its functions.
-When we wield tools---such as writing with a pen or cutting with scissors---our hands would reach very specific poses, often drastically different from how we pick up the same objects just to transport them.
-In this work, we investigate the design of tool-wielding multi-finger robotic hands based on a hypothesis: the poses that a tool and a hand reach during tool-wielding---what we call \emph{foundational poses (FPs)}---can be used as a selection mechanism in the design process.
-We interpret FPs as snapshots that capture the workings of underlying mechanisms formed by the tool and the hand, and one hand can form multiple mechanisms with the same tool.
-We tested our hypothesis in a hand design experiment, where we developed a sampling-based design optimization framework that uses FPs to computationally generate many different hand designs and evaluate them in multiple metrics.
-The results show that more than $99\%$ of the $10,785$ generated hand designs successfully wielded tools in simulation, supporting our hypothesis.
-Meanwhile, our methods provide insights into the non-convex, multi-objective hand design optimization problem that could be hard to unveil otherwise, such as clustering and the Pareto front.
+When humans wield tools---such as writing with a pen or cutting with scissors---our hands would reach very specific poses, often drastically different from how we pick up the same objects just to transport them.
+In this work, we investigate the design of tool-wielding multi-finger robotic hand through a hypothesis: If a hand can kinematically reach a \emph{foundational pose (FP)} with a tool, then it can wield the tool from that FP.
+We interpret FPs as snapshots that capture the workings of underlying parallel mechanisms formed by the tool and the hand, and one hand can form multiple mechanisms with the same tool.
+We tested our hypothesis in a hand design experiment, where we developed a sampling-based multi-objective design optimization framework that uses three FPs to computationally generate many different hand designs and evaluate them.
+The results show that $10,785$ out of the $100,480$ hand designs we sampled reached the FPs; more than $99\%$ of the $10,785$ hands that reached the FPs successfully wielded tools, supporting our hypothesis.
+Meanwhile, our methods provide insights into the non-convex, multi-objective hand design optimization problem---such as clustering and the Pareto front---that could be hard to unveil with methods that return a single ``optimal" design.
 Lastly, we demonstrate our methods' real-world feasibility and potential with a hardware prototype equipped with rigid endoskeleton and soft skin.